 Please note that the Low Income Scheme does not entitle you to NHS treatment.
 It helps people who are entitled to NHS treatment with certain costs.

 Low Income Scheme certificates

-If you quality for help you will be send a NHS certificate:
+If you qualify for help you will be sent a NHS certificate:

 - HC2W certificate entitles you to full help with health costs